matteobertozzi/yajbe-data-format/specs/README.md

 Values between -23 and 24 (included) will be inlined in the header, consuming a single byte.
 0 is encoded as a signed value (0x60).

+ * If the value is below -23 the value will be stored without sign as ((-v) - 24)
-If the values are below -23 or above 24, the required amount of bytes will be calculated. (e.g. v <= 255 requires 1byte, v <= 65535 requires 2bytes and so on).
+ * If the value is above 24, the value will be stored as (v - 25)

+The required amount of bytes will be calculated. (e.g. v <= 255 requires 1byte, v <= 65535 requires 2bytes and so on).

 The number of bytes required to represent the value will be stored in the header.
 The values between 24 and 31 are reserved just for that. so we can encode them as (23 + numberOfBytes).